-Our scissor systems have always been the centre of success for the TREPEL companies.
+Our scissor systems have always been the core of success for the TREPEL companies.
 More than 200,000 TREPEL scissor systems have been manufactured up to date – an experience unique and unrivalled!
-Since the sixties these scissor systems have been used to gain access to aircraft and the name "TREPEL" has become an esteemed brand and synonym for quality throughout the world.
+Since the sixties these scissor systems have been used to gain access to aircraft and TREPEL has become an esteemed brand and synonym for quality throughout the world.

-With the foundation of "TREPEL Airport Equipment GmbH" in 1996 and the new production location in Tauberbischofsheim, cargo, passenger and catering high loader sections became independent.
-With 70,000 square metres space and 25,000 square metres surrounding environment all this equipment and newly developed products are now built in serial production.
-It goes without saying that TREPEL practice quality management; we are ISO certified and our products comply with both national norms and standards as well as the international IATA regulations.
+With the foundation of the "TREPEL Airport Equipment GmbH" in 1996 and the new production location in Tauberbischofsheim, cargo, passenger and catering high loader sections became independent.
+With 70,000 square metres of space and 25,000 square metres of surrounding environment all this equipment and newly developed products are now built in serial production.
+It goes without saying that TREPEL practises quality management: We are ISO certified and our products comply with both national norms and standards as well as the international IATA regulations.

 Foundation of TREPEL

-Mr. Ingo Trepel who was the owner at that time established the company "TREPEL".
-Directly after World War II during the reconstruction phase of Germany, Mr. Ingo Trepel began with the reprocessing treatment of machine tools.
-He attended the first exhibition/fair where he established a business for overhauled machines in Wiesbaden.
+Mr. Ingo Trepel was the original founder of the company "TREPEL".
+He established the company directly after World War II, during the reconstruction phase of Germany.
+Ingo Trepel began with the reprocessing treatment of machine tools.
+He attended the first exhibition/trade fair where he established a business for the overhauling of machines in Wiesbaden.

 Lifting tables and scissor lifts

-In the mid Fifties the business was now well established and Mr. Ingo Trepel began to combine machine tools with so called automation engineering.
+With the business being well-established in the mid-fifties, Ingo Trepel began to combine machine tools with so-called automation engineering.
 During this period the first lifting tables and scissor lifts were developed, still being integral part of automation installations.
-Main focuses at that time was the processing of flake boards and vessel platforms for roll on/roll off movements.
-The fast growing business already at that time called for scissor lifts with a capacity from 500 kg to 500 ton.
+Main focus at that time was the processing of flake boards and vessel platforms for roll on/roll off movements.
+The fast growing business called already at that time for scissor lifts with a capacity from 500 kg to 500 tons.

-During this time the Boeing 747 was constructed and Pan Am flew it under the historic names 001 und 002.
-One of which flew around the world to the left and the other to the right.
-In this course the first Boeing 747 run by Pan Am landed in Frankfurt and the question arose: How an aircraft with a loading height of 5 meters could best be provided with catering for the passengers?
-This called Mr. Ingo Trepel into action because of his scissor systems offering a solution.
-This was the beginning of the catering vehicle era.
+During this time the Boeing 747 was constructed and the question arose: How could an aircraft with a loading height of 5 meters best be provided with catering for the passengers?
+This called Ingo Trepel into action because of his scissor systems offering a solution: The catering vehicle era was born.

 First cargo high loaders in Europe

-After Mr. Ingo Trepel solved the catering problem in the middle of the Sixties he started building the first cargo high loaders in Europe.
-Forklifts that had been used for loading and discharging of cargo up to this time were no longer accepted because of numerous damages they caused to the aircrafts.
+After Ingo Trepel had solved the catering problem in the middle of the sixties, he started building the first cargo high loaders in Europe.
+Forklifts that had been used up to this time for the loading and discharging of cargo were no longer accepted because of numerous damages they caused to the aircraft.
 The time for the first 12 ton loader had come.
 During the following years numerous cargo high loaders with different capabilities were added to this product line.

-During the Seventies was the developmentation of the so-called mobile lounge – dispatch units that were not only used as a gate but also as busses and stairs.
-The "Finger system" were quite uncommon at this time.
+During the seventies the so-called mobile lounge was developed – dispatch units that were not only used as a gate but also as busses and stairs.
+The "finger system" was quite uncommon at this time.

 PHB Weserhütte AG

-Mr. Ingo Trepel retired and the company was absorbed by "PHB Weserhütte AG".
+Ingo Trepel retired and the company was absorbed by the "PHB Weserhütte AG".
 It was decided that two of the product lines – the lift / load technique and the airport division – should continue business in Wiesbaden.
-Stage building technique and freight handling systems was closed.
+The stage-building technique and the freight-handling systems were closed.

 New production halls in Tauberbischofsheim

-Meanwhile the airport sector grew and was relocated to Tauberbischofsheim for lack of space.
-In the immediate vicinity to the sister company "MAFI Transport-Systeme GmbH" new production halls were built on Greenfield site, making sure that enough space was available to build the cargo high loaders.
-With the assistance of MAFI the location established itself very well and even started producing the first cargo high loaders independent of customer orders.
+Meanwhile, the airport sector grew and was relocated to Tauberbischofsheim for lack of space.
+In the immediate vicinity to the sister company "MAFI Transport-Systeme GmbH" new production halls were built on greenfield site, making sure that enough space was available to build the cargo high loaders.
+With the assistance of MAFI the location established itself very well and even started producing the first cargo high loaders independently of customer orders.

 Foundation of TREPEL Airport Equipment GmbH

-In 1996 the whole airport section became autarkic and the "TREPEL Airport Equipment GmbH" in Tauberbischofsheim and Wiesbaden was founded.
-By standardizing the airport products and the decision to produce independent of orders TREPEL managed to realize quick delivery times and combine these with high-class quality.
+In 1996, the whole airport section became autarkic and the "TREPEL Airport Equipment GmbH" in Tauberbischofsheim and Wiesbaden was founded.
+By standardizing the airport products and the decision to produce independently of orders TREPEL managed to realize quick delivery times and combine these with high-class quality.